Skip to main content

 • “Hidden lore and subtle storytelling techniques reward players who take the time to investigate beyond the immediate objectives.”

-• “But I really wasn't a big fan of the endings or story with Arnold overall; he wasn't interesting and the explanation didn't engage me.
-It felt like an afterthought rather than a main focus.
-While I understand it needed to end somehow beyond 'just kill the protagonist,' it just felt underwhelming.
-I'd like to see it expanded upon in a future update if it's going to be a big focus.”
+• “But really wasn't a big fan of the endings/story with Arnold overall.
+He wasn't interesting and the explanation didn't interest me.
+To the devs, I am sorry, but it wasn't anything special and felt more like an afterthought.
+I'd like to see it further expanded upon in a future update if it is a big focus.”

-• “Furthermore, the number the story mode ends on at the time of reviewing is such an odd point to leave on.”
+• “Furthermore, the number the story mode ends on at the time of reviewing is such an odd number to leave on.”

 • gameplay